javajuice1337/RustPlusBot/README.md

 ## Plugin Storage

 For data that persists beyond the bot's instance, use `this.storage`.
-This object loads with the bot and saves when it shuts down or restarts.
+This object loads with the bot and saves when it stops or restarts.

 ```
 // store the myData variable